ImranQureshi25/Flight_Data_Analysis_Python_Project/README.md

   - Produces distribution plots and summary statistics to describe fare behavior by route, class, lead time, and time of day.

 ## Key Insights
-- Price-per-hour analysis reveals airlines with much higher or lower unit cost than absolute fares suggest.
+- Price-per-hour analysis reveals airlines with much higher or lower unit costs than absolute fares suggest.
 - Business vs Economy: Business class consistently commands a premium; the size of the premium varies by route.
 - Booking lead-time affects fares: As the number of days to departure decreases below 10-15 days, fares increase substantially.
 - Time-of-day matters: Certain departure windows, such as morning and early morning, tend to have higher fares and different durations.